Ribiveer/SMB-Tweaked/README.md

 #### Fix lives

+You can choose which type of fix you want!
+The following Subtweaks are available:
+- Lives are now capped at 99, and displayed properly with leading zero.
-Lives are now capped at 99, and displayed properly.
+- Lives are now capped at 99, and displayed properly without leading zero.
+- Lives are now capped at 255, and displayed properly with leading zero.
+- Lives are now capped at 255, and displayed properly without leading zero.
+- Lives will seem to go normal until you go past 99, at which point you'll get crowns.

 #### Fix powerup momentum